Edgar Snyder & Associates Partners With Josh Harrison to Help Hungry Kids

-Edgar Snyder & Associates is proud to partner with Pittsburgh second-baseman Josh Harrison, DreamBuilders, the Greater Pittsburgh Community Food Bank, and FOCUS+Pittsburgh.
-Together, we're supporting a Backpack Feeding Program that sends healthy food home with kids on Fridays so that they don't have to worry about being hungry over the weekend.
+To combat the hunger that some students face over the weekend, we were also proud to partner with J-Hay, Dreambuilders, the Greater Pittsburgh Community Food Bank, and FOCUS+Pittsburgh to support a Backpack Feeding Program.
+The program sends healthy food home with kids on Fridays so that they don't have to worry about being hungry over the weekend.

 The teacher said that, unfortunately, when those same students arrived back to class on Mondays they were tired and lethargic—some even had behavioral issues—because they simply did not get enough to eat over the weekend.

-"As an organization dedicated to feeding people in need, the food insecurity issues these children were facing motivated us to act and get meals to students for the weekend," said Lisa Scales, food bank president and chief executive officer.
+"As an organization dedicated to feeding people in need, the food insecurity issues these children were facing motivated us to act and get meals to students for the weekend," said Lisa Scales, Food Bank president and chief executive officer.
 "Food insecurity is harmful to all people, but it is particularly devastating to children.
 Proper nutrition is critical to a child’s development.
 Backpacks alone will not solve childhood hunger, but they will provide immediate relief for children and families."

 Previously, we also worked with JHay and Dreambuilders to support a local Blessings in a Backpack program.

 If you're interested in joining Project Food Drive and organizing a food drive of your own, follow our steps above or visit the Greater Pittsburgh Community Food Bank's Food Drive information center.